 We contribute to understanding the causes and risk factors for antimicrobial resistance, and to developing new drugs and vaccines.

-Resistance to antimicrobial drugs poses a serious risk to the progress made in global health in the past decades.
+Resistance to antimicrobial drugs threatens seriously progresses made to improve global health in the past decades.

-Antimicrobial resistance is a natural process by which microorganisms (bacteria, viruses, parasites, fungi and other pathogens) develop resistance to the drugs used to fight them.
-The abuse and misuse of antibiotics and other antimicrobial drugs favours the development and spread of resistant microorganisms, and generates the need for alternative treatments that are effective against such pathogens.
+The abuse and misuse of antibiotics and other antimicrobial drugs favors the development and spread of resistant microorganisms, and generates the need for alternative treatments that are effective against such pathogens.
 However, the number of new approved drugs is declining, with only three new antibiotics receiving approval in the last 30 years.